 Plan for a late night

 You usually get two movies for the price of admission at a drive-in.
-The second movie ends well after midnight.
+The first movie starts as soon as it gets dark enough.
+In June and July, the second movie often ends well after midnight.

-Choose the right double-feature
+Choose the right double feature

-We used to be able to count on our kids falling asleep before the second movie, but not anymore.
-So, now we look for double features with two family-friendly movies.
+Our kids used to fall asleep before the second movie, but not anymore.
+Now we look for double features with two family-friendly movies.
 They usually come around at least a couple of times each summer.

 Dress in comfortable clothes or pajamas